mysociety/fixmystreet/training/citizens.md

 * **look in your email inbox**
   <br>
-  FixMyStreet has sent you an email: click on the "confirmation link" in it, so FixMyStreet knows you really are the person who uses that email address
+  MakeMyIsland has sent you an email: click on the "confirmation link" in it, so MakeMyIsland knows you really are the person who uses that email address